 The History of Cinemagraphs

 Although cinemagraphs may have come to pass at an earlier date (stay tuned), the etymological roots of the word arose more than 6 years ago.
-In February of 2011, during New York’s illustrious Fashion Week, web designer Kevin Burg and photographer Jamie Beck teamed up to animate a collection of the latter’s images.
-Together, the two Americans crafted and shared a number of dynamic photos, which spurred a great deal of curiosity and interest from the fashion community.
-Without an adequate term to describe what, exactly, these new kind of media files represented, Beck and Burg decided to coin a new phrase.
+In February of 2011, during New York’s illustrious Fashion Week, a pair of fashion photographers crafted and shared a number of dynamic photos, which spurred a great deal of curiosity and interest from the fashion community.
+Without an adequate term to describe what, exactly, these new kind of media files represented, the fashion photographers decided to coin a new phrase.
 And just like that—following a healthy brainstorming session—the term “cinemagraph” was born.

 Since New York Fashion Week 2011, the visual storytelling community has rallied behind this designation, thus ratifying cinemagraph as the de rigueur term for a living photo.
 And while cinemagraphs did, indeed, generate a fair amount of buzz that year, those intrigued were still without a definitive tool for actually making them.
 So, as creative people do, many found workarounds in existing multimedia apps (originally designed for still images).
-At the outset, it was Photoshop that emerged as the strongest option for producing cinemagraphs, despite the program’s lack of sophistication in this regard.
-So yes, through Photoshop, it was entirely possible.
+At the outset, it was Adobe After Effects and then Photoshop that emerged as the strongest option for producing cinemagraphs, despite the program’s lack of sophistication in this regard.
+So yes, through After Effects and Photoshop, it was entirely possible.
 But the process commanded a lot from the user, forcing people to expend creativity in less than ideal ways.